Transipedia/meta-bam/README.md

 A typical fastQList file is provided in exampleFastqFile.txt.
 Note that the path to the actual fastq.gz files can be either relative or absolute.
-For paired-end data, each pair must be side by side in the file.
+For paired-end data, each pair must be consecutive in the file.

 ## Processing time